crazyantlabs/sftptogo-docs/docs/getting-started/file-browser.md

 * 'Pound' character ("#")
 * Vertical bar / pipe ("|")

-Is is also recommended not to use file or folder names longer than 255 characters.
+It is also recommended not to use file or folder names longer than 255 characters.

 File upload via the web file browser doesn't support resuming uploads.